thinkerino-ai/open-thinkerino/documents/listeners.md

 The `safety` argument is an enumerative value of type `HandlerSafety` can have the following values:

-- `Safe`: the listener will only perform operations that can be repeated without worry
+- `SAFE`: the listener will only perform operations that can be repeated without worry
-- `TotallyUnsafe`: the listener performs "destructive" operations, and cannot be called in hypothetical scenarios or during verification
+- `TOTALLY_UNSAFE`: the listener performs "destructive" operations, and cannot be called in hypothetical scenarios or during verification
-- `SafeForHypotheses`: the listener performs "destructive" operations, but can be used in hypothetical scenarios (see below [Hypothetical Scenarios](#Hypothetical Scenarios))
+- `SAFE_FOR_HYPOTHESES`: the listener performs "destructive" operations, but can be used in hypothetical scenarios (see below [Hypothetical Scenarios](#Hypothetical Scenarios))

 A handler can return: